riverlane/deltalanguage/docs/install.rst

 We are in the process of extending both the supported operating systems and python versions.
+For Windows-10 you can refer to our step-by-step guide :doc:`wininstall`.
 If you have specfic requirements, you are welcome request support.
 Get in contact by `emailing us <mailto:deltaflow@riverlane.com>`_.